 If you’ve ever learned a foreign language, you know how hard it can be—new words to learn, verbs to conjugate, and grammar galore.
 You might be able to understand bits and pieces of a conversation, but it takes a while before you’re fluent.

-It’s kind of like that with health insurance plans, too.
+It’s kind of like that with health care insurance plans, too.

 Unless you work in the trenches every day, learning the lingo takes a lot of time and effort.
 Health insurance explanations are usually part of a long and confusing benefits guide that many employees may not even read.
 Then they end up making hasty decisions, and choose a health insurance plan they don’t fully understand.
 Then they receive medical bills they don’t anticipate, or they book appointments with providers who are more expensive.
 They may also forgo care to save money.
 The result?
 Higher costs (for them and your company), poorer outcomes, and unhappy employees.